typhoon2099/.dotfiles/README.md

 Brewfile to get up and running on MacOS quickly.

+Bash script to set the dock to autohide much faster than the default, which makes it a lot nicer to use.

 ## neovim

 Text editor with lots of plugins for software development.
 A number of languages